+a.
 Ian Mikardo High School

-lan Mikardo High School made an in year surplus of £7,640k (before accounting for actuarial pension losses) following the implementation in 17/18 of a new banding structure and charging policy which aimed to make the admissions process fairer and more transparent.
-This model has been embedded over the course of 18/19 and 19/20 and alongside continued student roll increases has secured the longer term future of the school.
+lan Mikardo High School made an in year surplus of £444k (before accounting for actuarial pension losses) following the implementation in 17/18 of a new banding structure and charging policy which aimed to make the admissions process fairer and more transparent.
+This model has now been fully embedded and alongside student roll increases has secured the longer term future of the school.

 The main source of revenue funding for the school is the General Annual Grant (GAG) and high needs funding per pupil from individual commissioning authorities.
-For the period ended 31 August 2020 the school received £447k in direct revenue funding from the ESFA and £2,125k in funding from commissioning Local Authorities.
-In 2019/20 the school worked with 13 different commissioning local authorities and providers, and has continued to increase pupil numbers throughout the course of the year.
+For the period ended 31 August 2021 the school received £610k in direct revenue funding from the EFA and £2,034k in funding from commissioning Local Authorities.
+In 2020/21 the school worked with a number of different commissioning local authorities and providers, and has continued to increase pupil numbers throughout the course of the year.

-Throughout 2019/20 the school has monitored expenditure to ensure this is in line with expectation, in particular through the course of the COVID-19 pandemic and resulting school closures, lan Mikardo High School was able to effectively manage costs resulting in lower expenditure than forecast.
-The Trust plans to use these funds to support the transition of students back to full time 'on-site' education in 20/21, and to mitigate the detrimental impact of the pandemic on the mental and physical health of students.
+Throughout 2020/21 the school has monitored expenditure to ensure this is in line with expectation, in particular through the course of the COVID-19 pandemic and resulting school closures, lan Mikardo High School was able to effectively manage costs resulting in lower expenditure than forecast.
+The Trust is using these funds to support the transition of students now they are back to full time 'on-site' education, and to mitigate the detrimental impact of the pandemic on the mental and physical health of students.